uccross/ssdbm2019/index.md

 ### Support Letters for Visa ###

-If you need a VISA support letter for attending the conference, please send an email to lpreston@ucsc.edu and provide the following information:
+If you need a visa support letter for attending the conference, please send an email to lpreston@ucsc.edu and provide the following information:

 * Name (as stated on your passport) and mailing address
 * Residential address